arrilot/laravel-widgets/README.md

 ```
 `['count' => 10]` is a config array that can be accessed by $this->config.

-> Note: Config fields that are not specified when you call the widget aren't overridden:
+> Note: Config fields that are not specified when you call a widget aren't overridden:

 ```php
 class RecentNews extends AbstractWidget {